-Chapter 6 - GLAMOUR & GLUTTONY
+Chapter 6 - Glamour and Gluttony

 The bathroom at Cathy's apartment was barely larger than a closet, yet somehow she had squeezed Jeremy in alongside her, his tall frame making the space feel impossibly cramped.
 He stood shirtless in front of the mirror, examining his reflection with the focused intensity usually reserved for strategic warfare.